Abdulnaser123/Abdulnaser123/README.md

 ### Hi there
 I'm Abdelnasser, a full-stack software engineer from palestine.
 I'm passionate about creating clean, efficient, and user-friendly code.
-In my free time, I enjoy with reading, writing, learning, and making something useful can help me in temporary and eternal life🤲🤍
+In my free time, I enjoy with reading, writing, learning, and making something useful can help me in temporary and eternal life by the grace of allah ♥️

 ### Skills and Tools